 This sense of mission leads them to want to change the world for the better in any way within their remit.

-In order to make a difference they will work to overcome the adversity which they face along the way, especially moral adversity, and seek to work towards higher values even when this can come at great cost to them individually.
+In order to make a difference they will work to overcome the adversity they face along the way, especially moral adversity, and seek to work towards higher values even when this can come at great cost to them individually.

 How do Enneagram Type 1 individuals act?